Amdrija/ostep/Virtualization/multiLevelFeedbackQueue.md

 # Scheduling: The Multi-Level Feedback Queue

+How can we design a scheduler that both minimizes response time for interactive jobs while also minimizing turnaround time without a priori knowledge of job length?

 ## Basic Rules

 - Number of disting queue, each assigned a different priority level